by guest writer Dr. Jamie Miller PT, DPT, CKTP |Foothills Litchfield Park Location

 - Night splints or bracing

-- An ankle-foot orthosis (AFO) or serial casting used to promote progressive stretching of naturally shortening tissues
+- An ankle-foot orthosis (AFO) or serial casting is used to promote progressive stretching of naturally shortening tissues

-- Botox therapy used to help relax the calf muscle allowing the patient or a healthcare practitioner to stretch the musculature.
+- Botox therapy is used to help relax the calf muscle allowing the patient or a healthcare practitioner to stretch the musculature.
 The goal would be to lengthen the muscle allowing flexibility through the heel during gait.